bupt-ai-cz/BALNMP/README.md

 Here we have provided some WSI samples and clinical data samples, you can review our paper for more details.

-For full access to the BALNMP Dataset, please contact us without hesitation, the usage of BALNMP Dataset must follow the license.
+For full access to the BALNMP Dataset, please contact us and the usage of BALNMP Dataset must follow the license.

+### WSI samples

 #### N0